Do you take a couple of medications a day? Lots of Americans do. You need to be careful, though, to take the right drug at the right time.

 No. 6.
 Talk to Your Doctor and Pharmacist

-If taking a medication several times a day is confusing, ask your doctor if he can prescribe an alternative that can be taken less frequently.
+If taking a medication several times a day is confusing, ask your doctor if they can prescribe an alternative that can be taken less frequently.

 Remember that your pharmacist is an important part of your health care team.
 Your drugstore's computer system stores a list of your medications.
-He or she may be able to help you draw up a checklist.
+They may be able to help you draw up a checklist.

 If you're on a Medicare drug plan, you may be eligible for medication counseling through a free program called Medication Therapy Management.